Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 China Beach – Da Nang, Vietnam

-Despite the challenges of a large group size, the tour was well done and we were easily able to see everything we had hoped to while in Da Nang.
-And, of course, the #1 benefit of booking a shore excursion with the ship…you know for sure you’ll be back on-board on time.
+Despite the challenges of a large group size, the tour is well done and we are easily able to see everything we had hoped to while in Da Nang.

 Third Port-of-Call: Nha Trang, Vietnam

-The next day was another full day at sea and while it was much rougher than the previous two, it didn’t seem to bother too many folks on board.
-I have to admit I actually enjoyed the extra “motion in the ocean” as I tend to sleep better with the ship rocking me to sleep at night!
+I have to admit I actually enjoy the extra “motion in the ocean” as I tend to sleep better with the ship rocking me to sleep at night!

 Vinpearl Land Nha Trang Vietnam